canonical/lxd/README.md

 Yes.
 The easiest way to do that is using a privileged container:

+1.a) create a container.

     lxc launch ubuntu privilegedContainerName -c security.privileged=true

-    "or, if your container already exists"
+1.b) or, if your container already exists.

         lxc config set privilegedContainerName security.privileged true
-    "then"
+2) then.

     lxc config device add privilegedContainerName shareName disk source=/home/$USER path=/home/ubuntu

 #### How can I run docker inside a LXD container?